adobes1/thesis/README.md

 ```

 ### Uninstall the Helm Chart
-To uninstall the Helm Chart, simply run
+To uninstall the Helm chart, simply run
 ```
 $ helm uninstall <release-name>
 ```

 ## Chart Values
-Here's a table explaining each field in `values.yaml` file along with their default values:
+Below is a table explaining each field in `values.yaml` file along with its default values:

 | Parameter                     | Description                                                                                                    | Default Value         |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------|-----------------------|